data-burst/airflow-git-sync/README.md

 **Important Tip**:

-Before you can use the project, you need to ensure that Airflow has the correct permissions for the required directories.
+Before you can use the project, based on [Airflow's documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#setting-the-right-airflow-user), you need to ensure that Airflow has the correct permissions for the required directories.
 To do this, execute the following commands in the directory where your `docker-compose.yaml` file is located:

 ```bash
 mkdir -p ./dags ./logs ./plugins ./config
 echo -e "AIRFLOW_UID=$(id -u)" > .env
 ```

-These commands will create the directories `dags`, `logs`, `plugins`, and `config` if they don't already exist.
-The second command writes your user ID to a file named `.env`, which is used to set the `AIRFLOW_UID` environment variable.
-This ensures that Airflow runs with the same permissions as your user account.

 Using Airflow Git Sync is simple: